 Between blogs, news sites, discussion forums, and videos, motoring enthusiasts have an almost limitless supply of outlets from which to get their information.
 But once in a while, it's nice to jump off the fast track, unplug and relax a little with a great magazine.
 Not just any magazine, but a truly great magazine.
 And for those of us who love European cars and motorcycles the most, the choices are few.
 That's why we're creating GranTurismo magazine.

-always arise when presenting the GranTurismo concept: why European cars and motorcycles, and why do a print magazine?
+Two questions almost always arise when presenting the GranTurismo concept: why European cars and motorcycles, and why do a print magazine?

 European cars and European motorcycles make for a natural pairing.
 Many of the great European carmakers were involved in motorcycles at some point in their history.
 Some, like BMW, still produce both; others, like Audi, are finding mutual interest between cars and bikes among their owners.
 Either way, we see it all as "motoring."